ilearnazuretoday/create-app-service/README.md

 ![App Service SKU](/media/app-service-sku.png)

-## HTML Demo
+## Demo

-This demo is a sample html page served from nginx server running in a docker container.
+We are going to deploy Azure infrastructure and use App Service with Azure Container Registry to deploy a sample web app running in a docker container.

 ### Infrastructure

 To setup our testing infrastructure, we will take advantage of the fact that Azure Cloud Shell comes with pre-installed terraform.

 You don't need to be familiar with terraform, all commands will be provided, but remember **always check scripts from internet before executing**.
-All scripts are part of the learning repository [here](https://github.com/ilearnazuretoday/create-app-service/tree/main/terraform)
+All scripts are part of the learning repository [here](https://github.com/ilearnazuretoday/create-app-service/tree/main/terraform).

+Login to Azure portal and select Cloud Shell.
+Follow [this tutorial](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) to activate cloud shell if you are login for the first time on a fresh account.

+Once you are in cloud shell, make sure to select *bash* environment and follow the steps below.

 ```bash
 # Clone the exercise repository